rigelnoble/powstats/readme.md

 ## Troubleshooting

-**Rate limit errors:** Wait 15 minutes and run again, or use season filter to reduce activities processed
+**Rate limit errors:** The script detects Strava's 429 rate limit response and prints a clear message.
+Wait 15 minutes and run again.
+On subsequent runs, the cache means only new or modified activities require API calls, so re-runs are much faster.
+Use the season filter to reduce the number of activities processed on first run.

 **Cache not working:** Delete `%APPDATA%\powstats\activity_cache.json` to start fresh